daleroux/basic_eda_demo/README.md

 ### 📂 `scripts/`

-This directory includes two shell scripts:
+This directory includes three shell scripts:

 - **`send_payload_to_localhost.sh`**
   Sends a sample JSON payload to a local webhook listener on `localhost:5005`.
 Useful for testing the rulebook locally.